With Easter just around the corner I’m sure we are all starting to think of the eggs we will be cracking in to on Sunday!

 - Remove from heat and purée to desired consistency.

-For older kids, dying and decorating hard boiled eggs is a great way to keep them entertained.
+And for older toddlers and kids, dying and decorating hard boiled eggs is a great way to keep them entertained (just make sure to supervise!)

 And of course a cute Easter outfit makes a great photo op!